thycotic/rabbitmq-helper/docs/usecases/installation/prepare-offline.md

 ```

-## Download locations
+## Download Locations

-To simply get the download locations for the installers run the following example
+To simply get the download locations for the installers, run the following example:

 ```powershell
 Get-DownloadLocations;